-Washington Post
+Carlos Menem, flamboyant Argentine president who tried to tame inflation, dies at 90

 These fiscally conservative policies, which were endorsed by the International Monetary Fund and became known as “the Washington Consensus,” would later take hold across much of Latin America in the 1990s.

-But Mr. Menem’s key move, pushed by his influential economy minister, Domingo Cavallo, was to legally peg the Argentine peso to the U.S. dollar on a one-to-one basis in 1991.
+But Mr. Menem’s key move, pushed by his influential economic minister, Domingo Cavallo, was to legally peg the Argentine peso to the U.S. dollar on a 1-to-1 basis in 1991.

 The “convertibility plan” aimed to stabilize prices and restore confidence in the local currency following a period when out-of-control inflation forced grocery stores to announce price changes over loudspeakers because clerks couldn’t re-mark all the merchandise fast enough.